A Brief History of Our Island

 The Beach Club resort is located on St. Simons Island – nestled between Sea Island, Jekyll Island, and Little St. Simons Island, just off the Georgia Coast.
-The Island’s rich historic past dates back to the 1700’s, when under the leadership of General James Edward Oglethorpe, English and German colonist defended Georgia’s Southern frontier against the Spaniards.
+The Island’s rich historical past dates back to the 1700s when under the leadership of General James Edward Oglethorpe, English and German colonists defended Georgia’s Southern frontier against the Spaniards.
 The site where the battle between Spain and England climaxed, Bloody Marsh, and the ruins of General Oglethorpe’s colony, Fort Frederica, are visible today.

 St. Simons Island’s year-round average daily temperature is in the 70’s.
 The beach and warm, gentle ocean waters are ideal for all types of activities – swimming, strolling, sunning, and sailing.
 For the sports enthusiast, the temperate climate makes golf, tennis, fishing, and other recreational activities pleasant and enjoyable.

 After a day of beachcombing and sightseeing, unwind in one of the many delectable St. Simons Island restaurants.
 From casual to gourmet, the options are endless – fresh seafood, hand-cut steaks, unique kinds of pasta, southern cuisine, and much, much more.
 This charming blend of history, warm climate, and southern culture make St. Simons Island a favored vacation destination, year after year.

 Discover This Amazing History & So Much More When You Stay With Beach Club!